VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Viability-Boundary Optimal Control (VBOC)

 where we have exploited the fact that $a^\T P_S a > 0$ because all null-space projectors (as $P_S$) are positive semi-definite and $P_S a \neq 0$ by assumption.
 In conclusion, since using $\tilde{x}_0$ as initial state it is possible to satisfy all the constraints of~\eqref{eq:viab_boundary_ocp}, while achieving a better cost, this implies that $\{x_i^* \}_{0}^N$ be not a local optimum.
 Therefore, if $\{x_i^* \}_{0}^N$ is a local optimum, it must hold that $x_0^* \in \DV$ and $\tilde{x}_0 \notin \Vs$. \end{proof}

-Lemma~\ref{lemma:viab_boundary_ocp} ensures that using problem~\eqref{eq:viab_boundary_ocp} instead of~\eqref{eq:ocp_classic} gives us trajectories that always start from \DV .
-However, the remaining $N$ states (from $x_1^*$ to $x_N^*$), which we can also use to train the classifier, could belong to \intV , watering down the benefits of this approach.
+\qting{quote:explain_lemma_2}{Lemma~\ref{lemma:viab_boundary_ocp} ensures that using problem~\eqref{eq:viab_boundary_ocp} gives us trajectories that always start from \DV .
+However, the remaining $N$ states (from $x_1^*$ to $x_N^*$) could belong to \intV.
 Ideally, we would like to compute trajectories that are entirely on \DV .
 While this is not guaranteed, we argue that often some parts of $\{ x_i^* \}_1^N$ are on \DV , and we provide a simple method to check when this is the case.
-To this aim, we start by showing that, under certain conditions, a viable state trajectory that starts on \DV , remains on \DV\ as long as these conditions are met.
+To this aim, we start by showing that, under certain conditions, a viable state trajectory that starts on \DV , remains on \DV\ as long as these conditions are met.}

 \begin{lemma} Given a state $x\in \DV$, a control $u \in \Us$, and a state direction $d \in \Rv{n}, ||d||=1$, such that for any sufficiently small $\epsilon > 0$:

 then we have that:

 \end{lemma}